 Stantec is governed by the Canada Business Corporations Act (the "CBCA").
-On August 31, 2022, the CBCA was amended to provide that in an uncontested election (where there is only one candidate nominated for each position available on the board), shareholders can vote "for" or "against" each nominee director (instead of "for" or "withhold" under the prior governing regime).
-Each nominee director must receive a majority of "for" votes to be elected.
+In accordance with the CBCA, shareholders can vote "for" or "against" each nominee director, and each nominee director must receive a majority of "for" votes to be elected.
 If a nominee director does not receive a majority of "for" votes, they may not be appointed to the board except in limited circumstances where it is necessary to ensure the board has the requisite number of resident Canadians or independent directors.
 Incumbent directors who fail to receive majority support are permitted to remain in office for a maximum of 90 days after the meeting until their successor is appointed or elected.